 The pain may be focused on the side or the back of the hip, or in the general pelvic girdle area.
 It may feel dull or sharp, and come on gradually or suddenly.

-Hip pain can start at any point during pregnancy, but it’s more likely to occur in the second and third trimesters as your baby grows and your body prepares for birth.
+Hip pain can start at any point during pregnancy, but it’s more likely to occur in the second and third trimesters as your fetus grows and your body prepares for birth.

 Read on to learn how to manage and prevent hip pain during pregnancy.

-You can find many free online videos with sequences of poses specifically intended to help with hip and back issues during pregnancy.
+You can find many free online videos by certified yoga instructors with sequences of poses specifically intended to help with hip and back issues during pregnancy.

-- Slowly drop your belly toward the mat, arcing your spine.
+- Slowly drop your belly toward the mat, arching your spine.

 - Return to a neutral position and repeat.